 Privacy notice for job applicants

 This privacy notice will inform you as to how we look after your personal data when you apply for a job with the EEF.
-This page should be read in conjunction with the notice above, 'Privacy notice - information that we need to tell everyone', which covers information relevant to anyone whose data is used by the EEF, including your rights.
+This page should be read in conjunction with the information on the main EEF privacy notice page which covers information relevant to anyone whose data is used by EEF including your rights.